Aurora-RGB/Docs/content/reference-layers/wrapper.md

 To patch a game, navigate to "Settings" -> "Devices & Wrappers" -> "Install Wrapper Patch for xxx", where xxx is the name of the **native lighting** provided by that game.
 Do not patch the game with their own device's brand (unless that is also the provider of the in game lighting).
 For example, if I am using a Logitech keyboard, and I wish to get the lights from Killing Floor 2, I need to patch using the LightFX wrapper, since Killing Floor uses LightFX library to provide it's lighting.

-<span class="alert warning">Note that some more recent and multiplayer titles have been shipping with anti-cheat or signature checking on the lighting DLL file.
+{{% alert "Note that some more recent and multiplayer titles have been shipping with anti-cheat or signature checking on the lighting DLL file.
 In these cases, the game will not load our modified wrapper.
 Unfortunately there's nothing we are able to do about this.
-Examples of these games include Apex Legends, Fortnite and Division 2.</span>
+Examples of these games include Apex Legends, Fortnite and Division 2." "warning" %}}

-<span class="alert info">Aurora is not able to directly control the affects these games apply, since Aurora is unable to get values from the game (such as health/ammo/etc.).
-The only data the lighting engine sends is which keys should be which color.</span>
+{{% alert "Aurora is not able to directly control the affects these games apply, since Aurora is unable to get values from the game (such as health/ammo/etc.).
+The only data the lighting engine sends is which keys should be which color." "info" %}}

 ## Key Cloning